seancorfield/dot-clojure/README.md

 ## Basic Aliases

 And install or deploy jar files:
-* `:install` -- pulls in and runs the latest stable release of Erik Assum's [deps-deploy](https://github.com/slipset/deps-deploy) and installs the specified JAR file locally, based on your `pom.xml`; `clojure -X:install :artifact '"MyProject.jar"'`
 * `:deploy` -- pulls in and runs the latest stable release of Erik Assum's [deps-deploy](https://github.com/slipset/deps-deploy) and deploys the specified JAR file to Clojars, based on your `pom.xml` and the `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables; `clojure -X:deploy :artifact '"MyProject.jar"'`

 There are aliases to pull in various useful testing and debugging tools: